zSnails/cityscape.nvim/README.md

-# Night City
+# CityScape 🌆

 > NOTE: This a work in progress, not all highlight groups have been defined, please
 > report anything that's missing.

 ![Theme Cover Art](./assets/CoverArt.png)

-Night City is a colorscheme inspired by the neon signs on big cities, that's pretty much it lmao.
+City Scape is a colorscheme inspired by the neon signs on big cities, that's pretty much it lmao.